kasamvineela/MS_AICTE/README.md

-# MS_AICTE
+# AR for VIPS-v2.1
-Augmented reality navigation for visually impaired
+ Augmented Reality for Visually Impaired People 2.1